Whitney Cummings and Migraine

 Migraine World Summit

 Check out Whitney June 19 and all the other insightful speakers like Dr. Starling who I heard speak in Arizona.
-Registration is FREE and interviews play each day.* You can listen to “Are you really ‘just fine’” by Dr. Young and hear how Whitney answers with “I’m fine…and other lies.”
+Registration is FREE and interviews play each day. (affiliate link, I will be rewarded if you sign up through this link) You can listen to “Are you really ‘just fine’” by Dr. Young and hear how Whitney answers with “I’m fine…and other lies.”
 Each day you will have the opportunity to listen to the replay of interviews for a period of time.
 Follow along all week.
-I hope knowledge gives you the strength to be honest to ask for help while giving you insight on how to live a better migraine life.
+I hope knowledge gives you the strength, to be honest to ask for help while giving you insight on how to live a better migraine life.